 Of all my experiences, I feel the most ambivalent about the 1970’s and our time in the Creative Initiative Foundation.
 I was initially pulled to their vision of a world more aligned with the teachings of Jesus.
 They made a distinction between Jesus as Teacher and Christ the Savior.
 Here was a new organization that was not weighed down by the baggage of traditional religion.
 Intriguing.

 CIF called itself the “Third Age;” the Old Testament being the first age, the New Testament being the Second Age, and Creative Initiative being the third age.
-To achieve this CIF was focused on three things: 1) the teachings of Jesus, 2) psychological de-conditioning, and 3) major social projects (e.g. helping to pass California’s Nuclear Safeguard Initiative).
+To achieve this CIF was focused on three things: 1) the teachings of Jesus, 2) psychological de-conditioning, and 3) major social action projects and water conservation information.
 These were the three cornerstones of the Creative Initiative Foundation.

 CIF built upon the work of a Canadian scientist turned biblical scholar named William Sharman.
 Sharman was bothered by the many inconsistencies in the Bible and believed that the original teachings of Jesus had become obscured by later writings.
 He made it his mission to resurrect the original teachings of Jesus and to teach others how to this same thing.
 (I’ve always wondered why a scientist thought he could do a better job of this than biblical scholars.
 Is this scientific hubris or something more inspired?)
 Sharman, to my knowledge, only worked in the English language.
 True biblical scholars learn Greek, Hebrew and Aramaic, the languages of the original texts of the Bible.
 Their work is far more rigorous than Sharman’s.)